 The incredible conclusion?
 There’s simply no other predatory shark that’s comparable.

-The largest other shark in megalodon’s ‘order’ reached just 7 meters (23 feet), just half megalodon’s length and a fraction it weight.
+The largest other sharks in the megalodon’s ‘order’ reached just 7 meters (23 feet), just half the megalodon’s length and a fraction of its weight.
 This led the authors of the study to declare megalodon had “off-the-scale gigantism.”

 Translation: there’s simply no shark we’ve ever found fossil evidence of that compares to megalodon.
-Its’s 10 times, 20 times, even 30X the mass of all other related sharks!
+It’s 10 times, 20 times, and even 30X the mass of all other related sharks!